Sailboat Flag Etiquette: What You Need to Know

 - The Q flag: This is a yellow flag that indicates that you are requesting clearance from the local authorities when entering a foreign port.
 It is also flown at the starboard spreader of the boat, below the courtesy flag if there is one.
 It should be hoisted before you enter the port and lowered after you have been cleared.

-- The signal flags: These are flags that have specific meanings in the International Code of Signals.
+- Signal Flags: These are flags that have specific meanings in the International Code of Signals.
 They can be used to spell out messages or to convey information such as your position, your course, your speed, your intentions or your distress.
 They can be flown individually or in combinations at various locations on the boat.

 The sizes and positions of the flags on your boat are important for both aesthetic and practical reasons.
 They should be proportionate to your boat size, visible from a distance and clear from any obstruction.